occrp/investigativedashboard.org/about.md

 With the support of a bespoke ticketing system to shorten the lead time from story inception to publication, the research team helps OCCRP’s member centers and partners to break new ground in investigative journalism.

+We support research requests from journalists working at our
+<a class="mid-gray dim" href="https://www.occrp.org/en/members">member centers</a>
+and reporters partnering with us on investigations.
+If you are collaborating with us in a different capacity, for example through
+<a class="mid-gray dim" href="https://www.occrp.org/en/gacc/">our GACC partnership</a>,
+we can also support your research.
+If in doubt, please
+<a class="mid-gray dim" href="mailto:research@occrp.org">get in touch</a>.

 ## History